V01D-NULL/MoonOS/README.md

 # Features
 - Limine bootloader
 - CPU Identification
-- Vesa with font loading using ssfn2
+- Vesa with a bitmap font embedded in a header file
 - Support for 4 and 5 level paging
 - Stacktrace/symbol backtrace
 - ubsan